 Vorrei potermi liberare così dai suoni umani che mi sono penetrati nelle orecchie e ascoltare soltanto la tua splendida voce

 Speaking about such a great author is always a bad idea.
 First, I am not a critic, nor a literature grad; second, I didn’t read many Kawabata novels.
-However, I would suggest to enter into this ancient world slowly and with grace, on your tiptoes.
+However, I would suggest to approach Kawabata Yasunari and the Japanese literature, and to enter into this ancient world slowly and with grace, on your tiptoes.
 These two could be a good starting point.

 The Lake (Mizuumi, 1954) is a painting of an ancient past, in post-war Japan, where destruction and pain dominate the atmosphere, and where the national tragedy is entwined with the personal tragedy of the protagonist.